 MDOT conducts this process for each safety and improvement type combination for fatalities and serious injuries combined.
 It finds that the project, in total, is anticipated to reduce 32.3 fatalities and serious injuries over the subsequent five years.
-This is the value on which its Measure #1 score is based.
+This is the value on which its Measure #1 score is based, with fatalities and serious injuries weighted equally.